Breckcyber/grc-ai-portfolio/README.md

-# GRC and AI Portfolio
+# GRC and AI Project

 This repository is being built to showcase my practical work in Governance, Risk, and Compliance (GRC), cybersecurity, and AI-driven problem solving.